01Stay Calm and Think About Your Options

 Locked Out of Your Car?
 Here's What to Do

-Locked out of your car?
-It can happen to anyone.
-Some methods are more embarrassing than others, but regardless of how you got locked out, you need to keep your cool and follow these tips if you want to get back in.
+If you get locked out of your car, don't worry, it can happen to anyone.
+Some methods to fix the problem are more embarrassing than others, but regardless of how you got locked out, you need to keep your cool and follow these tips if you want to get back in.